mike-vascelli/rubeetup/README.md

   puts venue[:city]
 end
 ```
-To find each requests' own required arguments:
+To check each request's own required parameters:
 Look in `lib/rubeetup/requests_lib/meetup_catalog.json`, or at: http://www.meetup.com/meetup_api

 To find out about all the available response attributes visit the Meetup API documentation: